lse-my459/lse-my459.github.io/index.md

 -   Krippendorff, K. (2013). *Content Analysis: An Introduction to Its Methodology*.
 Sage, Thousand Oaks, CA, 3rd edition.

-Other readings will consist of articles and book excerpts, which I will make available on Moodle as pdf files.
+Other readings will consist of articles and book excerpts, as listed below, which will either be made available via Moodle or through the links below.

 ### Schedule